Table of contents

 -I have a video where I go into much more detail about my experience trying to find a van and showing what it looked like before I did anything to it, one showing how I got it from where it started to ready to start the build and showing some of the things I bought for the van up to that point (solar panels, fridge, etc), and then one of the entire van build which might help if you aren't able to understand what I mean by something I talk about below- seeing it can definitely help!

 -All the supplies I list without a price are things that I already had, didn't have to pay for, and therefore didn't include in the cost of the van.
-Some of the things linked are just to show you what it looks like or where you can get it and are not necessarily the exact brand I used.
-Everything with a price is the exact product I used (and you can usually tell by the item being more specific if it is the exact thing I used).

 -All $ is USD.